AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 The goal is simple: arrive at session two feeling less stiff and more ready, not more fatigued.

-## What to Avoid Between Two Training Sessions
+## What to avoid between two training sessions

 A lot of recovery problems come from doing the wrong things in the gap between sessions.

-## 1. Doing Nothing Until the Second Session
+## 1. Doing nothing until the second session

 This is probably the most common mistake.